xluciadh/bio-volumentations/README.md

 - `keypoints` for a list of key points; and
 - `value` for non-transformed values.

+You cannot define your own target types; that would require re-implementing all existing transforms.

 For more information on the format of individual target types, see the [Getting Started guide](https://biovolumentations.readthedocs.io/1.3.0/examples.html#example-transforming-images-with-annotations)